 Accused of domestic violence or abuse?
-Contact Washington domestic violence lawyers at Vindicate Criminal Law Group at (888) 212-4824 from Tacoma, Seattle, Bellevue and throughout Washington.
+Contact Washington domestic violence lawyers at Vindicate Criminal Law Group at (888) 212-4824 throughout Washington.
 The phone is answered 24/7.

 Domestic violence claims can be made or exaggerated for many improper purposes, including jealousy, resentment, rage, or to obtain leverage in divorce or child custody proceedings.
 Nonetheless, because the conduct is often not witnessed, and because law enforcement and the public are often predisposed to sympathize with the alleged victim, defending against these claims can be difficult.
 Through a thorough investigation, use of forensic and circumstantial evidence, and exposing the alleged victim’s motives, an experienced defense attorney can sometimes have charges dismissed, reduced, or obtain an acquittal at trial.